lmtoy/lmtoy_2021-S1-US-3/README.md

 ## OBSNUM

-A total of 46 (so far) science obsnum's were taken in the CO line (115.3 GHz).
+A total of 46 science obsnum's were taken in the CO line (115.3 GHz).
 7 of those are clearly bad, and perhaps more.
+Summary of the data taken is in lmtinfo.txt.
+The bad ones are also labeled with QAFAIL in the comments.txt file.

 We also have 36 pointing observations on RT-Vir, to check on the pointing.

-These were observed in 7 nights in April/May 2022.
+Observatins were taken in 7 nights in April/May 2022.
 April 5, 6, 7, 8, 27 and May 4, 17.

      Apr 5   begin, 2, end
      Apr 6   begin, end